khalifa005/KnightArchitecture/Documentation/HowTo/TestTransactionsLevels.md

 ### Testing Scenarios

 #### 1. **Serializable Isolation Level**
-- **Behavior**: Prevents other transactions from modifying or inserting conflicting rows.
 - **Steps**:
   1. Run `TestSerializableIsolationLevelAsync` in your code.
   2. Pause the debugger before committing the transaction.